Salman-Shek/Java/README.md

 chapter 9b:
 by default The supercalss constructor is called first before subclass.

-to call a specific constructor of class use super()
+to call a specific constructor of superclass use super()

 super() -> calls the default constructor super(name) -> if we want to call other then give parameter as defined.